Is Handwriting Analysis Admissible Evidence?

 While some experts believe that handwriting analyses are legitimate evidence, many more call it “junk science,” and “subjective.”
 However, new technology such as FISH (Forensic Information System for Handwriting) has, in prosecutors’ opinions, elevating handwriting analysis from a junk science to actual science.
 In the court of law, any scientific evidence can be admitted if the court feels that the evidence will assist the jury in understanding the evidence.

-Even with technology such as FISH, speculators guess that Durst’s attorneys will challenge the particular handwriting samples in question, as initially, experts thought that Durst’s manager wrote the note to the police; it was not until a few years later, when handwriting examiners received more samples of Durst’s handwriting, that they changed their opinion.
+Even with technology such as FISH, speculators guess that Durst’s lawyers will challenge the particular handwriting samples in question, as initially, experts thought that Durst’s manager wrote the note to the police; it was not until a few years later, when handwriting examiners received more samples of Durst’s handwriting, that they changed their opinion.
 This calls into question the very reliability of handwriting as evidence.

 While Durst’s homicide defense lawyers will argue to get the evidence thrown out, or to even have the case dismissed due to unreliable evidence, there is plenty of more evidence damning to Durst’s case, such as unrehearsed statements he made to HBO or into the mic while in the bathroom when he thought he was not being recorded.